cpina/push-to-another-repository-docs/docs/_sources/generic-example.rst.txt

 .. _generic_example:

 ==============
-Example set up
+Example setup
 ==============

-This example shows both set up methods.
-This is part of a *GitHub workflow* action, for example, in your repository: ``.github/workflow/ci.yml``.
+This example shows both setup methods.
+This is part of a *GitHub workflow* Action, for example, in your repository: ``.github/workflow/ci.yml``.

 Note that only one of the lines, ``SSH_DEPLOY_KEY`` or ``API_TOKEN_GITHUB``, are needed :ref:`according to the chosen setup<setup>` that is being used.